Carpal Tunnel Syndrome: Symptoms and Causes

 • What if I can’t quit my job, yet have to perform the same harmful hand activities?

 This is always a tough call.
 You will have to decide on what’s more important; your occupation or your comfort.
-If you cannot eliminate the symptoms with any remedy (including surgery) then performing the same tasks will only worsen you condition.
+If you cannot eliminate the symptoms with any remedy (including surgery) then performing the same tasks will only worsen your condition.

 About